storj/docs/Uplink-CLI.md

 lose it, you will not be able to recover your files.

-You are now ready to interact with your files on the Taridgrade Network!
+You are now ready to interact with your files on the Tardigrade Network!

 ## Usage